jhonatancruz/rokuAlexa/README.md

-# This is Amazon Alexa ap that controls a Roku tv through the use the Roku API, Alexa, and Flask-ask
+# This is an Amazon Alexa app that controls a Roku tv through voice with the use the Roku API, Alexa, and Flask-ask